Bvian16/Videet-A-Video-Meeting-Website/README.md

 # Videet-A-Video-Meeting-Website
-Video meeting website with video and real-time chat menu.
+Video meeting website with live video and real-time chat menu.

 ## Features
 * Start new meetings